ATAKRR/atakrr/README.md

 ## Research

-Research papers used in the creation of this project (are available here)[https://drive.google.com/drive/folders/1nI4PxRj696r4SvfwzsQGl0-2W4ehx8ts?usp=sharing].
+Research papers used in the creation of this project [are available here](https://drive.google.com/drive/folders/1nI4PxRj696r4SvfwzsQGl0-2W4ehx8ts?usp=sharing).

 ## Overview